 - Calcium Carbonate: Otherwise known as ground limestone, this is the main mineral in drywall mud.

 - Talcum: Is drywall dust the bane of your remodeling existence?
 Are you continually taping up barriers to prevent dust from reaching other parts of your house?
 Well, blame talcum.
 This ultra-fine mineral, familiar as baby powder, is used in joint compound because its platy particles lie flat and resist cracking.
 Talc is the element that helps your mud sand down as smooth as glass.
-Between 5% and 15% of joint compound is made up of talc.
+Between 5 percent and 15 percent of joint compound is made up of talc.

 Sulfur and Strontium Are Not Welcome